 Where necessary staff receive CPI Safety Intervention and/ or Positive Touch training in order to develop their behaviour management skills.
 Staff who provide personal care receive moving and handling, eating and drinking, and medical training as appropriate.

 How will my child/young person be included in activities outside the classroom including school trips?

-Our off-site visits (including residential visits) are designed to enhance curricular and recreational opportunities for all our pupils and provide a wider range of experiences for our pupils than could be provided on the school site alone as well as promoting the independence of our children as learners.
-We ask for voluntary contributions to cover some of these costs.
+Our off-site visits are designed to enhance curricular and recreational opportunities for all our pupils and provide a wider range of experiences for our pupils than could be provided on the school site alone as well as promoting the independence of our children as learners.

 How accessible is the setting / school / college environment?

 The building is purpose built with level access.
 All classes and teaching areas have hoist tracking and there are a full range of toilet and changing facilities.
 The building is fully wheelchair accessible.

 All pupils who require it have a PEEP, (Personal Emergency Evacuation Plan) as part of Risk Assessment procedures to ensure the safe evacuation of pupils in the event of emergency such as fire.

 The school makes the most of green and outside spaces to provide a calm, welcoming and safe environment.